metasophiea/riomhaireRua/v2/README.md

 - Zero - This indicator is set to 1 when the byte was 0 when they were done with it.
 - Overflow - Means that the byte was being used in a job where it was like a number, and the byte's value grew above the maximum value
 - Underflow - Means that like before, it was being used in a job where it was like a number, and that the byte's value shrunk below 0

+##### 3 - Console
+The console can be used to print messages to the user, or take in values.
+When you attempt to read a byte or bit from the console port, the worker's progress will stop and the console will ask the user to enter a byte (in hex) or bit (as a 1 or 0).
+Writing a bit to the port prints a 1 or 0 to the console.
+Writing a byte is more complicated.

+When you write a byte, the corresponding ASCII character is printed to the console.
+All the available symbols are shown below in the [Console Character Codes](#console-character-codes) section

+##### 4 and 5 - Visual Display

 #### Technical Machine Layout
     |----programManager-------------------------------------------------------------------| |-displayUnit---|